 Here’s a few more tips:

-- Roll the photo around a pencil to get it small enough.
+Roll the photo around a pencil to get it small enough.
 You’ll see what I mean when you try it!

-- Use double stick tape to mount the photo.
+Use double stick tape to mount the photo.
 You don’t need to cover the whole picture, just enough to get it to stick to the center of the plastic.
 Glue doesn’t work well for this project.

-- You can make the ornament two sided by using two photos, but it’s harder to roll up and quite frankly, how often do you look at the back of an ornament?
+You can make the ornament two sided by using two photos, but it’s harder to roll up and quite frankly, how often do you look at the back of an ornament?

-- Feel the need to practice first?
+Feel the need to practice first?
 Cut a trial circle from plain paper and try it out.
 The thinner the paper, the easier it is to fish out with tweezers or a bamboo skewer.
 The only way to remove a photo from the glass ornament is to BREAK the ornament.
 (Yes, I did that too.)

-- Do you really need the plastic?
+Do you really need the plastic?
 YES!
 Without a plastic layer the photo won’t uncurl and you’ll be stuck with a curved photo in the ball.
 Maybe that’s ok, but it certainly lacks a little magic.

-4) Foamy or Glitter Stickers
+Use Foamy or Glitter Stickers in your Floating Ornament

 This one is using a fake tree from a Christmas village and salt for the snow.
 I got the directions from Pinterest…there’s a good video from The Crafty Blog Stalker to show you how to do it.
 You’ll want to cut off the bottom of a tiny fake tree and crush the bristles a bit to make sure it will fit.
 My dog helpfully suggested we get the tree wet first–he tried to chew up one of these trees.
 He was right–if you rinse the tree it softens the gluey paint they use for snow.
 I suggest using the sink, not your dog.